stucchio/Homepage/pelican/content/equal_weights.md

 <tr><td>Lets me work</td><td>0</td><td>0</td></tr>
 </table>

 Unit-weighted regression consists of taking the values in each column and adding them up.
 Each value is either zero or one.
 The net result is that $@ f(\textrm{Elise}) = 4 $@ and $@ f(\textrm{Svetlana}) = 3 $@.
 Elise it is!

-(The names and characteristics of the women in question are of course obfuscated.)

 # Pro/Con lists are easy